-The localisation of functional areas – known as mapping – plays an extremely important role in the surgical resection of brain tumours.
-Tumours can shift the normal anatomy, which complicates orientation in the tissue for the surgeon.
-Mapping helps the surgeon locate language-relevant and motor regions and then gently resect the tumour with continuous monitoring.
+The localisation of functional areas – known as mapping – plays an extremely important role in the surgical resection of brain tumors.
+Tumors can shift the normal anatomy, which complicates orientation in the tissue for the surgeon.
+Mapping helps the surgeon locate language-relevant and motor regions and then gently resect the tumor with continuous monitoring.

 During surgery, functionally important areas of the brain are located using hand-held stimulation probes and their integrity can be monitored throughout the entire operation with, for example, strip electrodes.
 Up to 8 EMG channels are available for motor cortex mapping.
 Standard programs are available for this purpose: if required, settings can be changed, or individual programs can be created at any time.

 A further feature is dynamic continuous subcortical mapping.
 It simplifies safe tumor resection >>.

 Speech mapping is performed in awake craniotomies in Broca’s and Wernicke’s areas to evaluate language function.

 The C2 Xplore has a special stimulation program for speech mapping and meets all the requirements of a standalone stimulator.
 Biphasic stimulation and the Penfield technique (50 Hz or 60 Hz) are possible.

 In addition, the program has two standard stimulation configurations: